Add location data and mapping visuals to business applications and solutions

 Get real-time traffic flow and incident detail to determine how current traffic conditions may affect your logistics operations.

-Create applications that provide details about nearby points of interest such as restaurants and gas stations.
-Geocode a street address to get the corresponding latitude and longitude, or reverse geocode a given coordinate to get the associated location information.
+Create applications that provide details about nearby points of interest such as restaurants and petrol stations.
+Geocode a street address to get the corresponding latitude and longitude, or reverse geocode a given co-ordinate to get the associated location information.

 Look up the country where an IP address is located.
-Customize content and services based on user location, and gain insights about customer geographic distribution.
+Customise content and services based on user location, and gain insights about customer geographic distribution.

-Get current and historical weather conditions, forecasted weather, weather along a route, air-quality data, and radar and infrared weather map tiles to enable weather-based decisions and visualizations in your apps.
+Get current and historical weather conditions, forecasted weather, weather along a route, air-quality data, and radar and infrared weather map tiles to enable weather-based decisions and visualisations in your apps.